-Presentations are in English and take place on Thursdays from 16:00-17:00 with drinks afterwards.
-We work back from 17:00, so if only one student will present, (s)he will start at 16:40.
-If two students present, the first presentation will start at 16:20.
-And if three students present, the first presentation will start at 16:00h.
+Internship presentations are 12 minutes presentation and 8 minutes discussion.
+The presentations are in English and take place on fixed dates in the afternoon from 15:15-16:25 with 5 minutes in between and drinks afterwards.
+We work back from 16:25, so if only one student presents, (s)he will start at 16:05.
+If two students present, the first presentation will start at 15:40.
+And if three students present, the first presentation will start at 15:15.
 The presentations are scheduled as hybrid meetings.
 You will receive instructions from the secretary before your presentation.
 If it is impossible for you to be on campus, please inform the secretary so the meeting can be altered to 'online only'.
+See the HWM theses and internships sheet for the scheduled presentations.